altcraft/ios-sdk/Altcraft/Altcraft.docc/Altcraft.md

 Detailed information on SDK setup, functionality, and usage is available on the Altcraft documentation portal.
 You can navigate to the required section using the links below:

-Detailed information on SDK setup, functionality, and usage is available on the Altcraft documentation portal.
-You can navigate to the required section using the links below:

 - [**Quick Start**](https://guides.altcraft.com/en/developer-guide/sdk/v2/ios/quick-start)
 - [**SDK Functionality**](https://guides.altcraft.com/en/developer-guide/sdk/v2/ios/functionality)
 - [**SDK Configuration**](https://guides.altcraft.com/en/developer-guide/sdk/v2/ios/setup)